AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 This might be useful if the shared library that we deliver may be updated on-the-fly, and client apps must continue to work.
-If the client app is used as a single package and library updates can't happen (for example if our library is packaged in an Android application), this versioning can be safely ignored.
+If the client app is used as a single package and library updates can't happen (for example if our library is packaged in an Android APK file), this versioning can be safely ignored.

 ## Usage